These gluten-free oatmeal chocolate chip bars came about completely by accident.

 - 2 teaspoons pure vanilla extract

-- 1 cup dairy-free chocolate chips I use Enjoy Life brand
+- 1 cup (175g) dairy-free chocolate chips I use Enjoy Life brand

 Instructions

 - Preheat the oven to 350 degrees Fahrenheit.
-Grease an 8x8 baking pan with coconut oil and line with parchment paper.
+Grease a 9x9 baking pan and line with parchment paper.
+Prepare your flax eggs and set aside.

-- In a medium bowl, combine oat flour, baking powder, salt, and cinnamon.
-In a large bowl, cream coconut oil, cane sugar, and coconut sugar together with a hand mixer until light and fluffy.
-Mix in flax eggs, followed by vanilla extract.
+- In a medium bowl, combine oat flour, baking powder, salt, cinnamon, and oats.
+In a large bowl, cream peanut butter, cane sugar, and coconut sugar together with a hand mixer.
+Mix in flax eggs, followed by almond milk and vanilla extract.

-- Press batter into prepared pan.
-Use an extra piece of parchment paper to press and pack into an even layer.
-Be sure to firmly pack down into pan.
-Bake for 30 to 32 mins or until the top is golden brown and a toothpick comes out clean.
+- Transfer batter into prepared pan.
+Use an extra piece of parchment paper to press it into an even layer.
+Be sure corners are filled.
+Sprinkle a little bit of sea salt on top.
+Bake for 25-28 minutes or until a toothpick comes out clean.

-- Allow bars to cool completely in pan on a wire rack.
-When cool, use a sharp knife to cut into bars.
+- Allow bars to cool completely in the pan on a wire rack.
+Once cool, transfer from pan to a cutting board.
+Use a sharp knife to cut into bars.
 Store in an airtight container.

 G